 Through Sicus, Eduard Pie shares his way of understanding viticulture and the wines it produces.
 It is a philosophy based on the importance of expressing the terroir in wine, a product so deeply dependent on and connected to the land.
-It also reflects an obsession with bottling taut, fresh wines with low alcohol content and lovely lively acidity.

 We bottle the landscape: Our hallmark is to craft wines that are true to their origin, which is why we guarantee, manage, and preserve each of the factors that make up the terroir.
 Our obsession with honest winemaking techniques results in fresh, taut wines with a low alcohol content.